xStormyy/lite-xl.github.io/en/usage.md

 `core:open-project-folder` will open a new editor window with the selected project directory.

-The main way of opening files in lite is through the `core:find-file` command — this provides a fuzzy finder over all of the project's files and can be opened using the **`ctrl+p`** shortcut by default.
+The main way of opening files in Lite XL is through the `core:find-file` command — this provides a fuzzy finder over all of the project's files and can be opened using the **`ctrl+p`** shortcut by default.